junhaols/Luo2023-AC-Individual-Variability/README.md

-# PAC_Individual_difference
+# Reference
-The project for functional connectivity individual difference in the primary auditory cortex.
+The project for *Individual Variability in Functional Connectivity of Human Auditory Cortex*
+# Background